jordimas/open-dubbing/README.md

 # Introduction

 Open dubbing is an AI dubbing system uses machine learning models to automatically translate and synchronize audio dialogue into different languages.
+It is designed as a command line tool.

 At the moment, it is pure *experimental* and an excuse to help me to understand better STT, TTS and translation systems combined together.